phergie/phergie-irc-plugin-react-eventfilter/README.md

             ),
         )),

-        // Because of the applied UserModeFilter, only ops will be able to
+        // Because of the applied UserModeFilter, in order to request that the
-        // request that the bot join or part channels.
-Note that this
+        // bot join or part a channel, the requesting user must have the op
-        // applies to all channels, not just channels within which they are
-        // ops.
+        // mode in that channel.
         new EventFilterPlugin(array(
             'filter' => Filters\UserModeFilter($userModePlugin, array('o')),
             'plugins' => array(